 Sessions devoted to the needs of our diverse learners on Thursday, Friday and Saturday!
-The Diverse Learners Symposium (DLS) will expand the outreach of CUE to the Assistive Technology Community and to those seeking to increase their knowledge of Universal Design for Learning and implementation of Assistive Technology supports that expand the world of language and access to learning for students with disabilities.
-The full list of DLS sessions will be available via the Conference Online Program in January 2017.
+The Diverse Learners Symposium will expand the outreach of CUE to the Assistive Technology Community and to those seeking to increase their knowledge of Universal Design for Learning and implementation of Assistive Technology supports that expand the world of language and access to learning for students with disabilities.
+The symposium is part of your full conference registration.
+Sessions located at the Hilton Hotel.
+For a full list of DLS sessions, see the Conference Online Program.

 CUE STEAMpunk Playground